The rise of Clean Air Zones

 People taking fewer trips in their polluting vehicles is of course important, but we’ve also witnessed a change in people’s buying preferences when it comes to looking for their next car.
 At Octopus Electric Vehicles, we’ve seen many cases of people considering the switch to an electric vehicle (EV) because of London’s ULEZ, both in areas where it is currently in operation and also areas where it is set to expand to later this year.
 For our Powerloop trial, which is based in the south-east of England, the influence of London’s ULEZ on people looking to switch to an EV has been especially noticeable.

 On a national scale, it’s clear that more people are considering switching to an EV.
 2020 saw a 185.9% increase in EV registrations compared to the previous year, and a recent survey found that 63% of drivers are considering an EV for their next car.
-With initiatives similar to the one in Bath becoming more common (for example in Birmingham, where a CAZ will be launched in June this year) and potentially more stringent, it’s highly likely that more people will seriously consider switching to an EV.
+With initiatives similar to the one in Bath becoming more common (for example in Birmingham, where a CAZ was launched at the beginning of June this year) and potentially more stringent, it’s highly likely that more people will seriously consider switching to an EV.